-Three separate research critiques will be completed for each case study in the course.
+Three separate research critiques will be completed; one for each case study in the course.
 The first critique is worth 3%, the second 15% and the third 17%.

 The first critique will be done as a small and large group activity in class.
-The second critique will be written and completed in formal paper format.
-The third critique is an individual in-class written critique.
+The format for the second and third critiques will be an individual in-class written critique.